 Job Placement Rates

-95% of students who graduated in 2018 are employed in interior design or a related profession, or attending graduate school.
+65% of students who graduated in 2020 are employed in interior design or a related profession, or attending graduate school.
+Compared with a 92% employment rate in 2019, the 2020 rate reflects the impact of COVID-19 on the job market.